-Aid agencies in Bangladesh are trying to meet the refugee’s overwhelming needs.
-Although many locals in their host country (Bangladesh) have offered all the assistance they can provide, others have taken advantage of the dire need.
-Vendors raise the cost of materials to build housing (bamboo and plastic) and supplies nearly triple in price and boat operators charge amounts that rob the Rohingya of all they have to start over in Bangladesh.
-For the refugees who have made it to Bangladesh, they face overcrowded camps, unsanitary conditions and the risk of disease.
+Aid agencies in Bangladesh are trying to meet the overwhelming needs of the refugees.
+Although many locals in the host country have offered all the assistance they can provide, others have taken advantage of the dire need.
+Vendors raise the cost of materials to build housing (bamboo and plastic) and other supplies have nearly tripled in price.
+Boat operators charge amounts that rob the Rohingya of all they have to start over in Bangladesh.
+The refugees who have made it to Bangladesh, face overcrowded camps, unsanitary conditions, and the risk of disease.

-The magnitude of need is overwhelming.
-As humanitarian aid groups work feverishly to meet the need of more than a half million refugees in Bangladesh, the Rohingya continue to beg for food, beg for shelter, and beg for help.
+The magnitude of needed resources is overwhelming.
+As humanitarian aid groups work feverishly to aid more than a half million refugees in Bangladesh, the Rohingya continue to beg for food, beg for shelter, and beg for help.

 In April 2018, the Myanmar government announced that it was ready to begin repatriation back to the country, a decision that has left rights groups both skeptical and terrified for the Rohingya.
 The UN has said that conditions in Myanmar are not “conducive for the safe return of the Rohingya.”

-Most likely, the decision to repatriate the Rohingya is a public relations ruse to deflect attention from the human rights violations and ethnic cleansing being committed at the hands of the government.
+It is likely that the decision by Myanmar to repatriate the Rohingya is a public relations ruse to deflect attention from the human rights violations and ethnic cleansing being committed at the hands of the government.
 Of great concern is the suggestion that the return of refugees will give Myanmar a “pass” on its treatment of the Rohingya.
-Repatriation cannot grant impunity for the crimes that led to the refugees to flee in the first place.
+Repatriation cannot grant impunity for the crimes that led the refugees to flee in the first place.
 There has to be accountability for crimes committed against the Rohingya.